-The foxtail palm (Wodyetia bifurcata) is a spectacular palm, so named because each graceful leaf looks like a green plume fox tail.
+The foxtail palm (Wodyetia bifurcata, USDA zones 10-11) is a spectacular palm, so named because each graceful leaf looks like a green plume fox tail.
 Foxtail palm diseases are an all-too-common part of nurturing one of these palms, though many are avoidable.
 Native to Australia, this palm is grown around the world in a variety of landscapes.
 The foxtail is resistant to many pests and diseases but is vulnerable to some diseases primarily related to climate and maintenance.

 Foxtail Palm Climate Damage

 Classed as a rare palm, the foxtail was named after Wodyetia, an Australian Aboriginal bushman who knew the palm culture and habitat.
-The native zone for this palm is a well-drained, sandy and dry climate.
-It thrives in sunbelt areas and is especially popular in Florida and other parts of the southern United States.
+The native habitat for this palm is a well-drained, sandy and dry climate.
+It thrives in sunbelt areas and is especially popular in Florida and other parts of the deep South.

 Foxtail Palm Leaf Blight